Solla/HalfLifeAlyxEventDetector/README.md

 # How to use this

 As soon as you execute the program, the program will automatically find your Steam location.
+You then can execute Half-Life: Alyx by calling *HLA_Manager.RestartHalfLifeAlyx(HalfLifeAlyx_Autoexec)*.

 ## Game Mod
-To detect the game events, the program creates a game mod, including **show events** and **cheats on**.
+To detect the game events, the program have to create a game mod, including **show events** and **cheats on**, for Half-Life: Alyx.

-You can customize the game mod like this:
+If you want to add some cheats, you can customize the game mod like this:

 ```
 HalfLifeAlyx_Autoexec HLA_Autoexec =